CIG-UCL/polaffini/README.md

      ```

    - To do the same but disantagling the background affine and the polyaffine part\
-     (The affine is a matrix, the polyaffine is saved in SVF (log) form.):
+     (the affine is a matrix, the polyaffine is saved in SVF (log) form):
      ```bash
      python ${polaffdir}/scripts/polaffini_pair.py -m <path-to-moving-image>\
                                                    -ms <path-to-moving-segmentation>\